MicrosoftDocs/visualstudio-docs/docs/debugger/error-unable-to-set-data-breakpoint.md

 6. *"The property is dependent on more memory than can be tracked by the hardware."*

     - Each architecture has a set number of bytes and hardware data breakpoints that it can support and the property that you wish to set a data breakpoint on has exceeded that limit.
-Please refer to the this [documentation](hardware-supported-data-breakpoints.md) to find out how many hardware supported data breakpoints and bytes are available for the architecture you are using.
+Please refer to the the [Data Breakpoint Hardware Limitations](#data-breakpoint-hardware-limitations) table to find out how many hardware supported data breakpoints and bytes are available for the architecture you are using.
     - **Workaround**: Set a data breakpoint on a value that may change within the property.

 7. *"Data Breakpoints are not supported when using the legacy C# expression evaluator."*